ISO 9000 family: 2015 version

-In 2012, ISO TC 176 – responsible for ISO 9001 development – celebrated 25 years of implementing ISO 9001 and concluded that it was necessary to create a new QMS model for the next 25 years.
+In 2012, ISO/TC 176 – responsible for ISO 9001 development – celebrated 25 years of implementing ISO 9001 and concluded that it was necessary to create a new QMS model for the next 25 years.
 They subsequently commenced the official work on creating a revision of ISO 9001, starting with the new QM principles.
-This moment was considered by important specialists in the field as the "beginning of a new era in the development of quality management systems."
+This moment was considered by important specialists in the field as the "beginning of a new era in the development of quality management systems".
 As a result of the intensive work from this technical committee, the revised standard ISO 9001:2015 was published by ISO on 23 September 2015.
 The scope of the standard has not changed; however, the structure and core terms were modified to allow the standard to integrate more easily with other international management systems standards.

-The new ISO 9001:2015 management system standard helps ensure that consumers get reliable, desired quality goods and services.
+The new ISO 9001:2015 management system standard helps ensure that consumers can secure reliable, desired quality goods and services.
 This further increases benefits for a business.

 The 2015 version is also less prescriptive than its predecessors and focuses on performance.
-This was achieved by combining the process approach with risk-based thinking, and employing the Plan-Do-Check-Act cycle at all levels in the organization.
+This was achieved by combining the process approach with "risk-based thinking", and employing the Plan-Do-Check-Act cycle at all levels in the organization.

 Some of the key changes include: